how to use

 An IUL may provide a reasonable rate of return in the long run.

 So using an IUL as life insurance for retirement can be a possible addition to your retirement strategy.
 Do you want to leave a legacy?
 Some retirees consider an IUL for this purpose as well.
 It provides tax-free* income for you and tax-free* death benefits for those you leave behind.
-You may also be able to transfer cash value from some life insurance plans.
+You may also be able to transfer cash value from some life insurance policies.
 Reach out to us for more information.

 The Roles of a